-- unfathomable (Romans 11). - Seek wisdom.
-The more uncertain the times the greater the need to provide yourself with the surround-sound of those who can speak insight, truth, and hope into your life and leadership.
-Finding your seat in the middle of a circle of wise people will serve as the security check against making decisions that are shortsighted or ill-conceived. - Call out.
-During times of uncertainty, I find myself heading to my most treasured place of solitude-the foothills of the Angeles National Forest.
+- Seek wisdom.
+The more uncertain, the times the greater the need to provide yourself with the surround-sound of those who can speak insight, truth, and hope into your situation.
+Finding your seat in the middle of a crew of wise people will serve as the security check against making decisions that are shortsighted or insufficiently conceived. - Call out.
+During times of uncertainty, I find myself heading to my most treasured place of solitude-the foothills of the San Gabriel Mountains.
 As I call out my prayers to God against the backdrop and grandeur of this setting, I am reminded of how big my God is and how proportionately small my challenges are.
-Life and leadership are rightsized. - Keep alert.
-When faced with the unknowns of leadership, stay alert to multiple storylines.
+Life and leadership are rightsized. - Keep alert.When faced with the unknowns of leadership, I find that I need to stay alert to multiple storylines.
 While God is working out His master plan in the macro, He is also at work in the micro.
-He uses life's uncertainties as part of His schoolhouse to shape me as a leader.
-I learn things about God (and myself) that simply aren't available when times are steady-things that then become part of my storyline of faith that God will leverage in my circles of influence for years to come.
+He uses uncertainties as part of His schoolhouse to shape a leader.
+You will learn things about God (and yourself) that simply aren't available when times are steady-things that then become part of your storyline of faith that God will leverage in your circles of influence for years to come.